YuriyGuts/hdinsight-playground/README.md

 A Pig job defined in HDInsight JavaScript syntax that determines the top 10 U.S. states by the number of UFO reports.

 ####How to run
+  1. Upload the dataset and JavaScript file from the SightingCountByState job (see above) if they don't exist yet.
-  1. Navigate to HDInsight Interactive JavaScript Console and run the following command:
+  2. Navigate to HDInsight Interactive JavaScript Console and run the following command:

     `pig.from("/ufo/input").mapReduce("/ufo/jobs/SightingCountByState.js", "state, count: int").orderBy("count DESC").take(10).to("/ufo/output-pig")`

-  2. Browse the results via JavaScript Console:
+  3. Browse the results via JavaScript Console:

     `#cat /ufo/output-pig/part-r-00000`